MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues.md

 To use work queues (preview) in Power Automate the following are required:

 - Premium Power Automate license
-- Environment Maker role (or other roles that include access to work queue tables)
+- Environment maker role (or other roles that include access to work queue tables)

 ## Work queue benefits